Themed trail Great Aletsch Glacier through the ages

 • Destination: Riederalp Mitte

 Martin Nellen has been a mountain guide for 40 years.
-He has wanted to tell the story of the Great Aletsch Glacier for a long time, and this has now come about in the form of a themed trail, with the help of Dr. Hanspeter Holzhauser, a geographer and glacier researcher.
-Dr. Hanspeter Holzhauser created the concept and is the author of the texts, photos and graphics.
-The four information boards are born out of his many years of research.
+He long wanted to tell the story of the Great Aletsch Glacier.
+In cooperation with Dr. Hanspeter Holzhauser (geographer and glacier researcher), this has succeeded on this themed trail.
+Dr. Hanspeter Holzhauser created the concept and is the author of the texts, images, and graphics.
+The 4 information boards are based on his many years of research.

-From Riederalp Mitte, head eastwards to the Gletscherbahn Moosfluh valley station.
-The cable car takes you to the starting point of the hike at the Moosfluh View Point.
-From there follow the road east via Biel down to the Chatzulecher lakes.
-Four information boards along the path present fascinating facts about the Great Aletsch Glacier: they tell you about the changes in the Great Aletsch Glacier since the last ice age (Würm glaciation) and show how the history of the ice giant can be reconstructed.
+From Riederalp Mitte you hike eastward to the valley station of the Moosfluh glacier cable car.
+The cable car takes you to the starting point of the hike at the Moosfluh viewpoint.
+From there, follow the path eastward, via Biel down to the Chatzulechern.
+Four information boards along the path provide you with exciting information about the Great Aletsch Glacier: They inform you about the changes of the Great Aletsch Glacier since the last Ice Age (Würm glaciation) and show how the history of the ice giant can be reconstructed.

-• The second information board (Biel, 2,280m above sea level) documents the end of the ice age: it depicts the moraine wall as it looked 11,700 years ago.
+• The second board (Biel, 2280 m above sea level) documents the end of the Ice Age: It shows the moraine wall from 11,700 years ago.

-• The third information board is located near the Young Drift Moraine (2,130m above sea level).
-It shows the glacier in about 1860.
+• The third information board is located at the young moraine (2130 m above sea level).
+It shows the glacier status around 1860.

-• The fourth information board is 70 altitude metres above the glacier (2,000m above sea level) and explains how it is possible to reconstruct the history of the Great Aletsch Glacier.
+• The fourth board is 70 vertical meters above the glacier (2000 m above sea level).
+It explains how the history of the Great Aletsch Glacier can be reconstructed.

 Good to know